microsoftgraph/console-calendar-sample/Lab.md

 2. Select **Console App**.
 3. Enter **Calendar** for the name of the project.

-#### Important
+> ### Important

-Ensure that you enter the exact name for the Visual Studio Project that is specified in these lab instructions.
+> Ensure that you enter the exact name for the Visual Studio Project that is specified in these lab instructions.
 The project name will also be the **namespace**.
-If you used a different project name adjust all the namespaces to match your project name.
+If you used a different project name, adjust all the namespaces to match your project name.

 Press **Ctrl + F5** to run the application or **Debug > Start Debugging** to run the application in debug mode.
 If everything is working fine a terminal window will open.